FelipeVillota/t_ssda/README.md

 # t_ssda
-Code for Master's Thesis on Social Scientific Data Analysis
+Code for the MSc in Social Scientific Data Analysis Thesis